adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Debugging

-> Debugging is 90% of the job

-Or something like that.
 As source files aren't interpreted by the browser there is a significant cognitive burden when debugging.
 God forbid, you could check the line number and file name, open it up, edit and go.
-No you either need to use source maps which, need further effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop any many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes [0](check name spelling).
+No you either need to use source maps which, need further effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop any many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes [[0](check name spelling)].
+As Debugging is 90% of the job [[0](check name spelling)] which for me is a deal breaker.

-## Extra tooling is needed
+## More tooling

 Extra software is needed, which can be a mix of command line tools, standalone programs or plugins for particular IDEs.
 Developers should not be limited in their choice of development environment or IDE and with more moving parts to go wrong there is more risk for problems.
+Every tool added, is something that we now have to setup, work with, work around, upgrade, maintain, monitor and rely on, which has a decent amount of risk in slowing development down.

+## Even more tooling

+CSS linters and text editor highlighting (command line or plugins) are commonly available.
+CSS preprocessors are not so readily available.
+When they are, they need setting up and, depending on the tech stack, this can really take some time and potentially this has to be multiplied out, somewhat to the rest of the development team.
+Your favourite editor may not have it.

 ## Compilation time.